 Meghan is continually amazed with how Yoga has strengthened her body while helping her find more inner peace and gratitude for all of life’s moments.
 She is passionate about sharing this with her students in a comfortable and rewarding environment.
 She believes Yoga is a gift that is truly for everyone.
 Believe her when she says your mind, body and soul will love it!

-Melissa Voetberg started practicing yoga seven years ago as a way to find balance and calm her mind.
-When her family was relocated from Colorado to Illinois in 2014, she stumbled on YBD in Western Springs while on a house hunt.
+Melissa Voetberg started practicing yoga while living in Colorado as a way to find balance and calm her mind.
+When her family was relocated to Illinois in 2014, she stumbled on YBD in Western Springs while on a house hunt.
 She knew right away that she’d found a home.
 In 2015, Melissa enrolled in YBD teacher training program to deepen her practice.
-She now finds balance between her family, her graphic design business, teaching, practicing, and learning something new every day.
+She now finds balance between her family, managing the Downers Grove YBD studio, teaching, practicing, and learning something new every day.

 Nikki Bergman discovered Yoga by Degrees back in 2014 as a way to beat the winter blues.
-Nikki always struggled to keep motivated with a fitness regimen but after her first sculpt class, she was hooked!
-She never realized that working out could be fun yet challenging.
+Nikki always struggled to keep motivated with a fitness regiment but after her first sculpt class, she was hooked!
+She never realized that working out could be fun yet challenging!
 It took a little longer to muster up the confidence to take a yoga class but once she did, there was no looking back.
 She realized that everyone could reap the benefits of yoga no matter their athletic ability or flexibility.
-In the fall of 2017, Nikki decided to take the next step and enrolled in the sculpt teacher training.
-When she is not on her mat, Nikki works as a Registered Dietitian and has been in practice for over 17 years.
+In the fall of 2017, Nikki decided to take the next step and completed Sculpt Teacher Training followed by 200-hour Yoga Teacher Training in 2018.
+When she is not on her mat, Nikki works as a Registered Dietitian and encourages a mindful eating approach, which has strongly been influenced by her yoga.
 She is also the mother of one amazing, high energy daughter!

 Pamela Rogers says her yoga journey began as a student in 2002.
 She says yoga helped bring her body and mind back into balance after the birth of her second child.
 Pamela believes through a steady, mindful practice you can resolve your fears, anxiety, and find inner peace.
 She is 200 hour certified and is an enthusiastic and inspired teacher of vinyasa flow yoga.
 Her true desire is to help students express their potential by feeling the poses rather than forcing their bodies.
 Pamela believes this can be achieved with the right alignment and breath work.
 She says she is currently enjoying hot style yoga because she loves the way her body feels after class and days after.
 Pamela says her yoga journey is continuously changing and she finds herself exploring new classes, teachers, and studios.
 She says letting go of expectations and being in the present moment, helps her stay humble.